iNeso1984/animatedQuizForJS/README.md

 # animatedQuizForJS
-A simple animation created with html canvas with a prompt quiz.
+A simple animation I created with html canvas, CSS, JS, jQuery with a prompt quiz that prints to the screen.